Millan Baçi

 Millan Baçi (born 3 November 1955, in Albania) is a former Albanian football player.

 Club career

 He spent his entire career with 17 Nëntori Tirana.
 His main position was wing back, with the right wing as his favourite.

 International career

 Baçi made his debut for Albania in a November 1976 friendly match against Algeria and has earned a total of 7 caps, scoring 1 goal.
 He has represented his country in 5 FIFA World Cup qualification matches.

 His final international was an October 1981 World Cup qualification match against Bulgaria.

 Retirement

-Now, he works in the youth department of the Albanian Football Association (F.SH.F).
-He is a notable personality in the football world and a football critic as well.
+He works in the youth department of the Albanian Football Association (F.SH.F).
+He is a notable personality in the football world, and a football critic as well.